nus-cs2113-AY1920S2/tp/docs/team/harithadiv.md

 - **Highlights**: This enhancement required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required displaying all the events in the correct corresponding months without compromising the structural display of the calendar.
-Moreover, it required extracting the events that only fall under a particular timeline.
+Moreover, it required identifying the events that only fall under a particular timeline and storing them in a data structure which would lead to easier display of the events in an orderly fashion as a calendar view.

 ### Major enhancement 2: added the ability to add date and time to events